codelearncreate/toolkit/src/collections/guides/preparing-the-collaborative-space.md

 category: planning
 description: "Work with teachers, parents, and caregivers to create a safe and comfortable environment for collaboration with children with disabilities. "
+metaImage: /assets/uploads/20230815_113545-1-.jpg
+metaImageAlt: Kids in a collaborative session and walking between foam boards placed on the floor.
 overviewSection: For effective in-person workshops with children with disabilities, consider factors like layout, lighting, noise, projection, furniture, and a quiet space.
 Consulting with caregivers, teachers, and others